 A unique twist on a traditional favourite; this niçoise salad is well worth the extra effort.
 Using some warm, tender salmon makes everything feel that little more special.
 And that’s what it’s all about.

 - 2 salmon steaks, approximately 150g each

 For the niçoise salad

-Rub the salmon with the Citrus Flower of Salt and set to one side.
+- Rub the salmon with the sea salt and set to one side.
 Boil the new potatoes with a large pinch of salt until just cooked.
 Drain and cool.
 Once cooled, slice into thick rounds.

-Meanwhile, boil the eggs for 7 minutes and refresh in cold water.
+- Meanwhile, boil the eggs for 7 minutes and refresh in cold water.
 Once cool, peel and cut into quarters.
-In a large bowl, add the potatoes, beans, olives, tomatoes, basil, Citrus Flower of Salt, lemon juice and a glug of extra virgin olive oil.
+In a large bowl, add the potatoes, beans, olives, tomatoes, basil, sea salt, lemon juice and a glug of extra virgin olive oil.

 - Arrange the lettuce on the plates and divide the vegetable mix across evenly.
 Once the salmon is cooked, let it cool for a couple of minutes before roughly tearing each steak into 3 pieces.
 Arrange the pieces of salmon over the salad along with the boiled egg quarters.